How California quietly adds hundreds in hidden fees to drive up traffic tickets

 "I don't think that's fair, and I don't think that it'll work for us anymore," Kahrs said.

-I asked Gov. Gavin Newsom whether he has any plans to address these hidden fees.
+CBS News California Gov. Gavin Newsom's office whether it has plans to address these hidden fees.
 His team didn't answer that question directly, but a spokesperson from the California State Transportation Agency released the following statement.

 "The state believes traffic-related fees should be appropriate, transparent, and encourage safe and responsible driving.
 Every Californian deserves safe roads and a fair system of accountability," said Kimberly Erickson, with the CSTA.
 "We continue to work with the legislature, courts, and local partners to ensure penalties advance public safety while maintaining affordable access to transportation for all Californians."